DEFINITION

 Just as some furniture may be faulty, certain genes can lead to conditions like cystic fibrosis.

-Antibiotics, along with other therapeutic approaches, are used to manage the symptoms and complications associated with cystic fibrosis.
+Treatment: Antibiotics, along with other therapeutic approaches, are used to manage the symptoms and complications associated with Cystic Fibrosis.
 It is important for individuals with this condition to work closely with their healthcare providers to determine the most effective treatment plan.

 Find a Doctor or Organization Near You!